 11.13.
 Handling 64-bit Integers

-Lua uses one single number representation which can be chosen at compile time and since it is often set to IEEE 754 double precision floating point, one cannot store 64 bit integers with full precision.
+Lua uses one single number representation, which is chosen at compile time, and since it is often set to IEEE 754 double precision floating point, one cannot store 64 bit integers with full precision.

 Lua numbers are stored as floating point (doubles) internally, not integers; thus while they can represent incredibly large numbers, above 2^53 they lose integral precision — they can’t represent every whole integer value.
 For example if you set a lua variable to the number 9007199254740992 and tried to increment it by 1, you’d get the same number because it can’t represent 9007199254740993 (only the even number 9007199254740994).